The UK government defines domestic violence and abuse as:

 - Domestic abuse can happen in all kinds of relationships: heterosexual, gay, lesbian, bisexual and transgender relationships.
 It can also happen within extended families between parents and children.

-- Domestic abuse can happen at any stage in a relationship.
-It is rarely an isolated incident.
+- Domestic abuse can happen at any stage in a relationship and it is rarely a one off incident.

-Abusers choose to behave abusively in order to gain power and control.
-Abusive behaviour may originate from the abusers belief system which is often supported by sexist, racist, homophobic and other discriminatory attitudes.
+- Abusive behaviours may originate from a belief system which is often supported by sexist, racist, homophobic and other discriminatory attitudes.